 Anna has also appeared on Tim’s nostalgia podcast Looks Unfamiliar, talking about the Neighbours sticker album, Wendy Cracked A Walnut, Rogue, Sosmix, Secrets Of The Sea and the Shackleton’s High Seat Chairs advert here and Sport Billy, Silly Games by Lindy Layton, Joni Jones, The Girl In The Picture, Return To Eden, The Incredible Hulk Smash-Up Action Game, Trev And Simon’s Stupid Video and Dors’ Dozen here.

-You can find editions of It’s Good, Except It Sucks with Gabby Hutchinson Crouch on Spider-Man: Far From Home here and Spider-Man: No Way Home here, and David Smith on Spider-Man: Into The Spider-Verse here.
-Gary Bainbridge also joined us for a chat about the seventies television incarnation of The Amazing Spider-Man here.
+You can find editions of It’s Good, Except It Sucks with Gabby Hutchinson Crouch on Spider-Man: Far From Home here and Spider-Man: No Way Home here, and David Smith on Spider-Man: Into The Spider-Verse here as well as Sophie Davies on Spider-Man 2 here and Gary Bainbridge also joined us for a chat about the seventies television incarnation of The Amazing Spider-Man here.

 Some Unspoken Thing is a huge feature on the sheer brilliance of Guardians Of The Galaxy Vol. 2; you can find it here.